Why salons & med spas lose reviews they earned

 Regulars carry your book but not your rating

 Your best clients rebook every four weeks and left their one review years ago.
-New-client trust needs recency, and recency needs a system that keeps asking the newest happy faces — with a cooldown so loyal regulars are never nagged.
+New-client trust needs recency, and a cooldown can protect regulars from being asked every month.

 Works with the tools you already use